Key Takeaways

 - • I'm on every engagement.
 Not an associate.
 Not a paralegal.
 I've been on both sides of these transactions for years, which means I know exactly what buyers look for and what they flag.
 I review your business the way a buyer's attorney would - then we fix what they'd find.

-- • Better rates, better attention.
+- • Competitive rates, attentive service.
 15+ years of transaction experience without the large firm overhead.
 We scope the work clearly so there are no surprises.
 Questions at 10 PM about whether your lease is assignable?
 Alex picks up the phone.

 - • We stay through the deal.
 The attorney who does your exit planning is the same attorney who negotiates your purchase agreement, manages due diligence, and coordinates your closing.
 No handoffs, no re-learning your business, no gaps.
 Post-closing support - working capital disputes, earnout disagreements, indemnification claims - is included.